Final project requirements

 Prepare a summary slide and a one minute video showing its conception, construction, and operation.
 Your project should incorporate 2D and 3D design, additive and subtractive fabrication processes, electronics design and production, embedded microcontroller interfacing and programming, system integration and packaging.

 Where possible, you should make rather than buy the parts of your project.
 Projects can be separate or joint, but need to show individual mastery of the skills, and be independently operable.
-Present your final project, weekly and group assignments, and documentation.
+Present your final project.

 - Create your own integrated design